GEO Explained: Generative Engine Optimization Guide [2026]

 What is GEO?
 The Complete Guide to Generative Engine Optimization

 Generative Engine Optimization (GEO) is the practice of optimizing digital content to be cited, referenced, and recommended by AI-powered search engines and language models.
 As AI assistants like ChatGPT, Perplexity, Claude, and Google's AI Overviews become primary information sources for millions of users, businesses need to adapt their content strategies to remain visible.
+If you are new to GEO, our beginner guide walks through the full setup process step by step.

 The Rise of AI Search